AdaptiveComputationLab/simcov/README.md

 Any options not specified in the config file will be set to the defaults (seen when run with `-h`).

+When running with a config file, any parameters passed on the command line will override parameters read from the config file.

 If running in debug mode, a subdirectory called `per_thread` will appear, with one directory per process that contains debug information produced by that proc